netceteragroup/skele/packages/system/README.md

 marker for the system that causes it to collect available extensions (by calling the `collect()` method on Units that contrbute and pass them on as a dependency.

+### Extensions and subsystems

+When nesting Subsystems, the follwing rules apply:

+* The extensions defined in the surounding subsystem will propageate into the encapsulated one.
+  In other words units in the outer subsystem can contribute to units in the encapsulated one.
+* The extensions defined in the encapsulated subsystem _will not_ propagate to the outer one In other words, including a subsystem doesn't into another doesn't risk unwanted altering of the behavior of the the outer one.
+* Subsystems that wish to explicitly "export" contributions to surrounding subsystems should
+  * either define them on the subsystem object
+  * or use the `exportExtensions` feature

 ## Ordering of Units (and extensions)

 When a Unit uses extensions, the order in which these extensions are delivered